HISTORY of COLUMBIA.

 Meanwhile, Columbia's tents and shanties were being replaced with more permanent structures.
 Streets were laid out, and by the end of 1852 more than 150 stores, shops, saloons, and other enterprises were going strong.
 There was also a church, a Sunday School, a Masonic Lodge, and even a branch of the Sons of Temperance.

 Wood had been the main construction material used in these buildings.
 In 1854, fire, the scourge of many mining towns, destroyed everything in Columbia's central business district except the one brick building.
 When the town was rebuilt, locally produced red brick was used for thirty buildings.
-Iron doors and window shutters, and bricks laid on the buildings' roofs were additional fire protection.
+Known as "Fire Proofs" these buildings were constructed of iron doors, iron window shutters, as well as bricks and rocks (rubble).
+Steel and bricks were also used on the roofs for additional fire protection.

 In 1857 a second fire destroyed all the frame structures in the 13-block business district, as well as several of the brick buildings.
 Rebuilding began immediately, and the citizens decided to form a volunteer fire department.
 In 1859 the fire department acquired the Papeete, a small, fancifully decorated fire engine.
 Its arrival in Columbia was the occasion for much fanfare and celebration.
 A year later the Monumental, a larger hand pumper, was added.